marlink/simple-2/tests/README.md

 # Browser Testing Framework

 This directory contains browser-based tests for the static website.
-The tests use Puppeteer for browser automation and can also work with MCP browser tools.
+The tests use Playwright for browser automation and can also work with MCP browser tools.

 ## Test Structure